 Click here for a .pdf copy of my Leadership Statement

-During the fourth week of INEG5253 “Leadership Principles” of the Fall 2013 semester, while reading The 21 Irrefutable Laws of Leadership by John Maxwell, I was struck with the fact that I was overwhelmed.
-After listening to all of the leadership styles, influences, eureka moments, obstacles, failures, strengths, weaknesses, and legacies from the four speakers and two books covered to date, I was slowly being buried under a wealth of head knowledge about leadership.
-During these first three weeks, I was diligently taking notes during class and on the readings, trying to absorb all of the information, and striving to implement these new ideas in the classroom, in my research group, and in my personal life, when I realized that the entire framework I was building was about to crumble like a house of cards.
-At that point, I decided to return to my three core values in order to build a strong foundation to better digest and incorporate the wealth of knowledge gained from class.
-My confidence in this decision was reinforced after General Steele and Mr. Duke stated the importance of staying inside their value systems, and how this approach provided a foundation for their leadership journeys.
-My three core values are understanding, awareness, and community.
-I began developing these core values at the Illinois Leadership Center while obtaining my Ph.D. in 2005, and I try to use these values as a guide in all facets of my life.
-Therefore, this reflection will look at the information I absorbed from the speakers and the readings in INEG5253 through the lens of understanding, awareness, and community.
+When I was an assistant professor, Professor John White was kind enough to allow me to sit in on his leadership class for graduate engineers: INEG 5253 “Leadership Principles”.
+During the fourth week, while reading The 21 Irrefutable Laws of Leadership by Maxwell, I was struck with the fact that I was overwhelmed.
+After listening to all of the leadership styles, influences, eureka moments, obstacles, failures, strengths, and weaknesses from the four speakers and two books covered to date, I was slowly being buried under a wealth of head knowledge about leadership.
+During those first three weeks, I was diligently taking notes during class and on the readings, trying to absorb all the information, and striving to implement the new ideas in my classroom, in my research group, and in my personal life, when I realized that the entire framework I was building was about to crumble like a house of cards.
+At that point, I decided to return to my three core values in order to build a strong foundation to better digest and incorporate the wealth of knowledge gained from the leadership class.
+My confidence in this decision was reinforced after guest speakers General Steele and Mr. Duke stated the importance of staying inside their value systems, and how this approach provided a foundation for their leadership journeys.
+My three core values are Understanding, Awareness, and Community.
+This reflection will look at the information I absorbed from the speakers and the readings in INEG 5253 through the lens of Understanding, Awareness, and Community.

-Last updated: June 2015
+Last updated: July 2020